pyjokes/pyjokes/README.rst

     -c all (all jokes)
     -c twister (Tongue-twister)

-You can also access the jokes in your own project by importing `pyjokes` and using the functions `get_joke` and `get_jokes`
+You can also access the jokes in your own project by importing `pyjokes` and using the functions `get_joke` and `get_jokes`.

-Comprehensive documentation is available at http://pyjok.es
+Documentation is available at https://pyjok.es/

 Contributors
 ============